liaowow/hackerrank-prac/README.md

 - Searching a sorted array?
     - **O(log(n))**

+## Data Structure

+Some way of organizing info/data in your program with optimal **runtime complexity** for adding or removing records.

+JavaScript natively implements several data structures.

 ## Hash Table

 `Hash Table` is a data structure that organizes data using `hash functions` in order to support **quick insertion** and **search**.